Member Spotlight: Chris and Mercy King—directed by Providence

 “Obviously, I believe that God is sovereign over all things,” the Odenville, Alabama, resident says.
 “Not a hair of our head can fall apart from the will of God.
 He orchestrates and directs all things for His good purposes.
 Sometimes Providence can be hard, but ultimately God orchestrates those things for the good of His people, for those who love Him and are called according to His purposes” (Romans 8:28).

-Knowing that God is directing things motivates Chris, who started on the SMI Board on January 1, to follow His design and plans.
+Knowing that God is directing things motivates Chris, who started on the SMI Board in 2013, to follow His design and plans.

 “What inspires me is following after God’s calling at any given point in time and realizing that God’s calling can change in unexpected directions,” he says.